bijeshos/go-examples/README.md

-# go-examples
+# Go Examples

-A collection of Go examples
+This is a placeholder repository to keep a collection of Go examples.

+At the moment, only the skeleton version of the repo is committed.
+Examples would be committed soon.